appbaseio/Docs/content/docs/concepts/open-distro.md

 ## How to configure other Open Distro Features

-Once the deployment is completed, you can configure other Open Distro / Elasticsearch options by updating Elasticsearch configurations and `exec` into cluster via [kubernetes Dashboard](/concepts/clusters.html#accessing-kubernetes-dashboard)
+Once the deployment is completed, you can configure other Open Distro / ElasticSearch options by updating ElasticSearch configurations and `exec` into cluster via [kubernetes Dashboard](/concepts/clusters.html#accessing-kubernetes-dashboard)

 ### How to update elasticsearch configurations / security options?